 Gyan Kumari is a farmer from the Dako village in Kinnaur, from the state of Himachal Pradesh, which, along with the state of Kashmir, is famous for its apples.
 Ms Kumari's family has traditionally derived its income from apple orchards and barley crops, but of late, the there have been drastic changes in her livelihood.
 “Many apple trees have perished.
-The treatment we applied to protect these trees after consultation with the horticultural department has also failed” she says.
+The treatment we applied to

 The dwindling harvests of fruits can be directly attributed to one major factor: rising temperatures due to climate change.
 Fruit and Nut trees require a minimum period of cold weather – termed a chilling requirement – after which the fruit-bearing tree will blossom.
 An insufficient number of 'chilling hours' (essential for fruit and nut trees to break dormancy) due to rising temperatures around the globe has had an adverse impact the harvests of the horticultural harvests.
 In the states of J & K, Uttarakhand and Himachal Pradesh in the Himalayan region in India, rising temperatures could directly affect the livelihoods of farmers from the states who primarily grow ‘stone fruits’ – apples, peaches, and apricots.